-In the event that it is determined that the level of competition justifies the elimination of price caps in an exchange served by a local exchange telecommunications company with less than 3 million basic local telecommunications service access lines in service, or at the end years for any local telecommunications company, the local exchange telecommunications company may thereafter on 30 days' notice adjust its basic service prices once in any 12-month period in an amount not to exceed the change in inflation less 1 percent.
+In the event that it is determined that the level of competition justifies the elimination of price caps in an exchange served by a local exchange telecommunications company with less than 3 million basic local telecommunications service access lines in service, or at the end for local exchange vears any telecommunications company, the local exchange telecommunications company may thereafter on 30 days' notice adjust its basic service prices once in any 12-month period in an amount not to exceed the change in inflation less 1 percent.
 Inflation shall be measured by the changes in the Gross Domestic Product Fixed 1987 Weights Price Index [GDPPI], or successor fixed weight price index, published in the Survey of Current Business or a publication, by the United States Department of Commerce.
 In the event any local exchange telecommunications company, after January 1, 2001, believes that the level of competition justifies the elimination of any form of price regulation, the company may petition the Legislature. (emphasis added)

-Since the statute stated that the company's basic service "prices," rather than "price," could be adjusted, the Commission determined that adjustments allowed under Section 364.051(3), Florida Statutes, were envisioned to apply to individual "prices" within the basic service category, as opposed to the overall "price" for the category.2 service based on the reclassification of several rate exchanges.3 In denying the request, the Commission stated:
+Since the statute stated that the company's basic service "prices," rather than "price," could be adjusted, we determined that adjustments allowed under Section 364.051(3), Florida Statutes, were envisioned to apply to individual "prices" within the basic service category, as opposed to the overall "price" for the category.

-This interpretation was also consistent with the Commission's prior interpretation of Section 364.051(2), Florida Statutes, which addressed the time period in which basic service rates would be capped.
-In Order No. PSC-97-0488-FOF-TL, the Commission denied BellSouth's request to increase rates for basic telecommunications
+This interpretation was also consistent with our prior interpretation of Section 364.051(2), Florida Statutes, which addressed the time period in which basic service rates would be capped.
+In Order No. PSC-97-0488-FOF-TL, we denied BellSouth's request to increase rates for basic telecommunications service based on the reclassification of several rate exchanges.
+In denying the request, we stated:

-2 Docket No. 010831-TL, Review of the Sprint-Florida, Incorporated Tariff Filing to Increase Rates for Basic and Nonbasic Services Pursuant to Section 364.051, Florida Statutes.
+&lt;sup>2 Docket No. 010831-TL, Review of the Sprint-Florida, Incorporated Tariff Filing to Increase Rates for Basic and Nonbasic Services Pursuant to Section 364.051, Florida Statutes.